Ed Easley: Arizona Diamondbacks

-Easley was the BayBears' main catcher in 2011, where in 83 games, he hit .273 with four home runs, 37 RBIs and 16 doubles.
+Easley was the BayBears' primary catcher in 2011, where in 83 games, he hit .273 with four home runs, 37 RBI and 16 doubles.
 He was Mobile's Opening Day catcher in 2012, but played in fewer games than their other catcher, Rossmel Perez.
-In 67 games with the BayBears in 2012, he hit .265 with two home runs and 23 RBIs.
+In 67 games with the BayBears in 2012, he hit .265 with two home runs and 23 RBI.
 Easley played for Reno in 2013, where he was used, along with Tuffy Gosewisch, at catcher.
-He was named the Diamondbacks' Minor League Co-Player of the Month in August, when he hit .402 with two home runs, 15 RBIs and 14 runs.
-In 87 games with the Aces in 2013, he hit .334 with six home runs, 49 RBIs, 39 runs and 22 doubles.
+He was named the Diamondbacks' Minor League Co-Player of the Month in August, when he hit .402 with two home runs, 15 RBI, and 14 runs.
+In 87 games with the Aces in 2013, Easley hit .334 with six home runs, 49 RBI, 39 runs, and 22 doubles.
 He threw out a career-high 35.7% of would-be base stealers.
-After the season, he became a free agent.
+After the season, Easley became a free agent.

 St. Louis Cardinals

-Easley signed a minor league deal with the St. Louis Cardinals on November 18, 2013.
-The Cardinals assigned him to the Memphis Redbirds of the PCL at the start of the 2014 season.
-He was called up for the first time on April 10, 2015, as fellow catcher Tony Cruz was placed on the paternity list.
+Easley signed a minor league contract with the St. Louis Cardinals organization on November 18, 2013.
+The Cardinals assigned him to the Triple-A Memphis Redbirds of the PCL at the start of the 2014 season, where he batted .296/.359/.473 with 10 home runs and 43 RBI.
+On November 3, 2014, the Cardinals added Easley to their 40-man roster to prevent him from reaching minor league free agency.

+On April 10, 2015, Easley was promoted to the major leagues for the first time; the move was made due to fellow catcher Tony Cruz being placed on the paternity list.
 Easley made his MLB debut on May 29 against the Los Angeles Dodgers, appearing as a pinch hitter and reaching base on an error.
 He had his first MLB start on October 4, catching an entire game against the Atlanta Braves.
 With the 2015 St. Louis Cardinals, Easley appeared in four games, and was hitless in six at bats.
-In the 2015 offseason, Easley elected free agency.
+On November 2, Easley was removed from the 40-man roster and sent outright to the Triple–A Memphis Redbirds.
+In the 2015 offseason, he elected free agency.

 Pittsburgh Pirates

-Easley signed a minor league contract with the Pittsburgh Pirates in January 2016, and the Pirates invited Easley to spring training.
-He played for the Class AAA Indianapolis Indians, and was released on June 26, 2016.
+On January 1, 2016, Easley signed a minor league contract with the Pittsburgh Pirates that included an invitation to spring training.
+He made 36 appearances for the Triple-A Indianapolis Indians, hitting .174/.260/.209 with one home run and 11 RBI.
+Easley was released by the Pirates organization on June 26.